EnglishEnglish

 13h00 - 14h00: Showers and rest time

-14h00 - 15h00: Presentation of the candidates (topic to be discussed with the moderator).
-Discussion about the content and technique of the presentation.
+14:00 - 15:00: Presentation of candidates (topic will be discussed with the moderator).
+Discussion about the content and technology of the presentation.

 Last day:

-After the morning activity and breakfast, we return to Maun in time to catch your international flight.
+After the morning activity and breakfast, we'll return to Maun in time to catch your international flight.

 Kwapa Camp - Okavango Delta - 7 nights